harobed/ansible-vault-tutorial/README.md

 ## How Ansible Vault password is configured

-Main Ansible vault password is stored in [secrets/ansible-vault-password.txt.gpg](secrets/ansible-vault-password.txt.gpg) file.
+Master key is stored in [secrets/ansible-vault-password.txt.gpg](secrets/ansible-vault-password.txt.gpg) file.
 Read [secrets/README.md](secrets/README.md) to know how to generate this file.

 Default Vault password file is configured like this in [ansible.cfg](ansible.cfg)